schinery/dotfiles/README.md

 # Dotfiles

 A (semi-)automated setup of my macOS environment.

 ## Big Fat Warning!

 If you want to give this a try, you should first fork this repository, review the code, and remove things you don’t want or need.

 Don’t blindly use my settings unless you know what that entails. **Use at your own risk!**

+## Before You Run

+Before you run this your terminal app will need full disk access System Preferences.
+See [this](https://github.com/mathiasbynens/dotfiles/issues/849#issuecomment-436099833) for details.

 ## Install